sfigg/commercialization-public/docset/manufacture/desktop/update-windows-settings-and-scripts-create-your-own-answer-file-sxs.md

     If your script relies on knowing which language the user selects during OOBE, you’d add it to the oobeSystem pass.

--   For info on the other configuration passes, see [Windows Setup Configuration Passes](windows-setup-configuration-passes.md).
+-   To learn more, see [Windows Setup Configuration Passes](windows-setup-configuration-passes.md).

 **Note**  These settings could be lost if the user resets their PC with the built-in recovery tools.
-To see how to make sure these settings stay on the device during a reset, see [Sample scripts](windows-deployment-sample-scripts-sxs.md): Keeping Windows settings through a recovery.
+To see how to make sure these settings stay on the device during a reset, see [Sample scripts: Keeping Windows settings through a recovery](windows-deployment-sample-scripts-sxs.md#Keeping_Windows_settings_through_a_recovery).

 ## <span id="createanswer"></span><span id="CREATEANSWER"></span>Create and modify an answer file